 How to Get Great Food in an Italian Restuarant

 As for eating at restaurants in the rest of Italy, don't just look at the menu and order.
 Talk to the waiter.
 They speak English.
 Ask what the day's specials are.
 Even if you ask for a menu in Italian and speak Italian to the waiter, you're not going to get the daily specials recited to you if you're a foreigner, no matter what region or city you're in.
 So ask what's best to eat that day.
 Really.
 For example, Venice's celebrated soft-shelled crabs from the lagoon, called Moeche, have a short and variable season (in spring) and you'll miss them if you don't ask because they can't be put on printed menus.

 A couple of alternative selections of for good Burano restaurants are found on Martha's article: Burano Restaurants.

 Burano: Day Trip Extraordinaire!

-I like Burano.
+Burano makes a wonderful day trip.
 It's colorful; there are good places to eat, and the walking is good.
 The island tours make a very nice day trip from Venice.
 Torcello island, a short vaporetto ride from Burano, also has some restaurants.
-Martha has a guide to Torcello Island.

 So go.
 Eat well.
 Walk it off.
 Enjoy everything in the lagoon, even the fish that burrow in the mud.